Vallejo DUI Accident Victim Lawyers

 California Statute Of Limitations For DUI Accidents

-Under California Civil Code Section 335.1, the injured party or accident victim generally has two years from the date of the accident to file a lawsuit to recover compensation for their losses.
+Under California Civil Code Section 335.1, the injured party or accident victim generally has two years from the date of the accident to file a lawsuit to seek compensation for their losses.
 This deadline helps prevent delays that could result in the loss of evidence or the unavailability of witnesses, potentially harming the plaintiff’s case.

 Vallejo DUI Accident Statistics